Kansas Partnership for Accessible Technology

 For more information, please see the State of Kansas IT Accessibility Program overview flyer.

-The next meeting of the KPAT will held at 2:30 PM on Tuesday, January 14 in Room 530 of the Curtis State Office Building at 1000 SW Jackson Street in Topeka.
+The next meeting of the KPAT will held at 2:30 PM on Tuesday, April 8 in Room 6 N-20 of the Docking State Office Building at 915 SW Harrison Street in Topeka.

 - Accessibility Management Platform (AMP)